 Medi-Cal Rx Carve-Out

-Effective Saturday, January 1, 2022, the Department of Health Care Services (DHCS) will manage the Medi-Cal pharmacy benefit instead of the Alliance.
-The new program will be called “Medi-Cal Rx.”
+As of Saturday, January 1, 2022, the Department of Health Care Services (DHCS) manages the Medi-Cal pharmacy benefit instead of the Alliance.
+The new program is called “Medi-Cal Rx.”
 For more information and member resources, please click here.

 To view the Medi-Cal Rx Contract Drug List (CDL), please visit: https://medi-calrx.dhcs.ca.gov/home/cdl/